-- 1) The Project shall not cause any exceedance of the TDG water quality criteria as specified in WAC 173-201A 030 (2)(c)(iii) below Merwin Dam, WAC 173-201A(5)(c)(iii) in Lake Merwin, and 173-201A-060 (4)(a) in any waters of the Project - 2) The Licensee shall operate Merwin Dam to maintain the TDG associated with air-injected to turbine flows to 110% or less TDG. - a) The Licensee shall perform water quality monitoring in turbine water below Merwin Dam for turbine air injection generated TDG in accordance with condition 4.8.3 of this Certification-Order under Monitoring and Reporting - b) If, over the term of the license, turbines are replaced or modified, design such turbines to minimize TDG production. - 3) The Licensee shall manage spill to limit TDG production to 110% or less saturation. - a) The Licensee shall monitor spill water beginning during the first spill event after this Certification-Order is issued and as specified in the monitoring plan in Exhibit C and in conditions 422 under Flows and 4.8.3 of this Certification-Order under Monitoring and Reporting - b) Within six (6) months of the discovery of any exceedance of the 110% TDG criterion caused by spill, the Licensee shall submit a TDG Water Quality Attainment Plan (TDG WQAP) to Ecology for review and approval.
-The TDG WQAP plan shall include: - i A description of standard Project operations with regard to minimizing TDG associated with spills; - ii.
+- 1) The Project shall not cause any exceedance of the TDG water quality criteria as specified in WAC 173-201A 030 (5)(c)(iii) and 173-201A-060 (4)(a) in any waters of the Project. - 2) The Licensee shall operate Yale Dam to maintain the TDG associated with air-injected to turbine flows to 110% or less TDG. - a) The Licensee shall perform water quality monitoring in turbine water below Yale Dam for turbine air injection generated TDG as described in condition 4.8.3 of this Certification-Order under Monitoring and Reporting. - b) If, over the term of the license, turbines are replaced or modified, design such turbines to minimize TDG production. - 3) The Licensee shall manage spill to limit TDG production to 110% or less saturation. - a) The Licensee shall monitor spill water during spill beginning during first spill events after this Certification-Order is issued and as specified in the monitoring plan in Exhibit A and in conditions 4.2 under Flows and 4.8.3 of this Certification-Order under Monitoring and Reporting. - b) Within six (6) months of the discovery of any exceedance of the 110% TDG criterion caused by spill, the Licensee shall submit a TDG Water Quality Attainment Plan (TDG WQAP) to Ecology for review and approval.
+The TDG WQAP plan shall include: - i.
+A description of standard Project operations with regard to minimizing TDG associated with spills;

+- ii.
 A description of how the Project will minimize all spills that produce TDG exceedances at the Project; - iii.
 An evaluation of all potential and preferred structural and operational improvements to minimize TDG production; - iv.
 A timeline showing when operational adjustments will occur; - v.
 A schedule for construction; and - vi.
-Monitoring plans to further evaluate TDG production and to test for effectiveness of gas abatement controls. - c) The Project shall operate according to the approved TDG WQAP with the objective of eliminating TDG exceedances - d) Upon approval of the TDG WQAP, the Licensee shall immediately begin the necessary steps identified in the TDG WQAP to eliminate TDG criteria exceedances - e) If monitoring to test the effectiveness of gas abatement controls implemented through the TDG WQAP shows the TDG abatement measures identified in the Plan and subsequently employed are not successful in meeting the water quality criterion, then, within the first ten (10) years of discovery of TDG criterion exceedances caused by spill, Ecology will require further activities to meet the water quality criterion.
-Significant structural or operational revisions that may impose potentially unreasonable costs or create potentially unreasonable societal effects may be evaluated as part of a formal Use Attainability Analysis consistent with the federal and state water quality regulations after the ten (10) year compliance period has ended. - 4) Provided that all reasonable operational efforts are made to minimize TDG exceedances and Ecology is notified within 24 hours after the onset of the spill, compliance with the 110% TDG criteria does not apply, when:

-a) Actual or predicted flows in the Lewis River exceed the rate equivalent to the 7Q10 flows as defined in WAC 173-201A-060(4)(a).
+Monitoring plans to further evaluate TDG production and to test effectiveness of gas abatement controls. - c) The Project shall operate according to the approved TDG WQAP with the objective of eliminating TDG exceedances. - d) Upon approval of the TDG WQAP, the Licensee shall immediately begin the necessary steps identified in the TDG WQAP to eliminate TDG criteria exceedances. - e) If monitoring to test the effectiveness of gas abatement controls implemented through the TDG WQAP shows the TDG abatement measures identified in the Plan and subsequently employed are not successful in meeting the water quality criterion within the first ten (10) years of discovery of TDG criterion exceedances caused by spill, Ecology will require further activities to meet the water quality criterion.
+Significant structural or operational revisions that may impose potentially unreasonable costs or create potentially unreasonable societal effects may be evaluated as part of a formal Use Attainability Analysis consistent with the federal and state water quality regulations after the ten year compliance period has ended. - 4) Provided that all reasonable operational efforts to minimize TDG exceedances are made and Ecology is notified within 24 hours after the onset of the spill, compliance with the 110% TDG criteria does not apply when: - a) Actual or predicted flows in the Lewis River exceed the rate equivalent to the 7Q10 flows as defined in WAC 173-201A-060(4)(a).
 At the writing of this Certification-Order, the 7Q10 flow for the Lewis River at Merwin Dam is 32,884 cfs.
-Either the Licensee or Ecology may reassess and propose a revised value for the 7Q10 flow Modification and application of the 7Q10 flow requires Ecology's approval.
+Either the Licensee or Ecology may reassess and propose a revised value for the 7Q10 flow.
+Modification and application of the 7Q10 flow requires Ecology's approval.